 - Diagramming is a key component.

 - Grammar is taught in context so students are more likely to understand and remember it.

 - “Notes” pages remain in student books while exercise pages are removed.
 The student ends up with a reference notebook at the end of the course.

-- While AG isn’t specifically Christian curriculum, one of the literary selections is Psalm 23, and I spotted one sample sentence that mentioned Jesus and His disciples.
+A few additional notes on AG: while this book has composition activities, it isn’t intended for composition instruction such as how to structure a paragraph or an essay.
+Also note that although the AG course is expensive, you will be using it over at least two years.
+While AG isn’t a specifically Christian curriculum, one of the literary selections is Psalm 23, and I spotted one sample sentence that mentioned Jesus and His disciples.

 High School Grammar Reinforcements

-Robin Finley and Erin Karl have teamed up to create four books for this purpose.
+Robin Finley and Erin Karl have teamed up to create four High School Reinforcement books for this purpose.
 Each book has activities that reinforce sentence parsing and diagramming, grammar analysis, punctuation, and usage.
 With 18 lessons per book, you would use approximately one lesson every two weeks for a school year.
 Each book also contains its own answer key.
 You might select a book to coordinate with literature studies.
 The titles are The Great American Authors, The Great British Authors, Shakespeare’s Plays, and The Great World Authors.
-Sentences and passages with which students work all provide information about authors and their works that is readable for its own sake––something we rarely find in grammar resources.
+The sentences and passages with which students work all include information about authors and their works that is readable for its own sake––something we rarely find in grammar resources